 On Thursday, January 13th, the second grade students at Sage Creek had their annual Walking Report Card SEP Conferences!
 For this conference, our students participated in a progress report that actually showed parents what their child could do.
 This was the students chance to show off!
 A Walking Report Card is a progress report provided for parents in the form of an organized observation of their child in a school setting.
 Parents were provided the opportunity to assess their child's progress by watching him/her participate in academic and social activities.
+Walking Report Cards are a simple, efficient and fun way to provide parents with important hands-on information about their student’s learning and understanding.
+Keep up the great work, second graders!

 Each month Sage Creek students in the 4th, 5th and 6th grades compete against themselves and classmates to earn the most Reading Counts points.
 Reading Counts is a computer program that tests a students comprehension for books read and awards points based on the difficulty of the book.
 The winners from each grade level are treated to a pizza party with Principal Call at the end of each month.
 This month those celebrating were: Rebecca Gee, Anton Moss, Elizabeth Priego, Lindsey Tuft, Tyler Ashcraft, Spencer Taylor, Jake Blomquist, Aidan Erickson, Tyler Fisk, Dylan Robertson and Kaylie Ross.
+Way to go Sage Creek Super Readers!!!

 The weather outside might be frightful, but . . .
 On Wednesday, January 5th, the second grade students at Sage Creek Elementary rang in the New Year with belated holiday celebration rotations!
 The students made ornaments and gift bags for their parents, joined in a rousing game of "Don't Eat Pete", and enjoyed the 'fruits' of their cookie decorating labors.
 Happy New Year!